PaulCoombes/ianepreston.github.io/_posts/2020-02-15-windows-ds-software.md

 ### Additional utilities

 Git bash has decent functionality out of the box, but there may be additional utilities you want to install.
 In my particular case, I'd like to be able to use ```make``` in my projects.
+For a great beginner friendly intro to makefiles in the context of python projects, check out [calm code](https://calmcode.io/makefiles/the-problem.html).
 Thanks to [this gist](https://gist.github.com/evanwill/0207876c3243bbb6863e65ec5dc3f058#file-gitbash_windows-md) I found that it's pretty easy to do.
 I'll reproduce the ```make``` install instructions here, but all credit for this part goes to the original author.

 Wherever you installed git bash there should be a ```mingw64``` folder.
 My home machine did a system install, so I found it in ```C:\Program Files\Git\mingw64```, but my work one was a user level install, so that one ended up in ```%UserProfile%\AppData\Local\Programs\Git\mingw64```.
 You can always find where it is by right clicking the shortcut to git bash in your start menu and hitting properties, that will show you the path.